 The following development solutions help businesses reduce the likelihood of uncertain events and provide effective solutions to manage situations that might result in higher costs and wasted materials.

-IBM AppScan and CA Veracode solve the problem of vulnerabilities introduced by third-party code integrated into proprietary systems.
-These solutions scan all third-party code for integrity before it’s allowed anywhere near internal systems or data.
+CA Veracode solves the problem of vulnerabilities introduced by third-party code integrated into proprietary systems.
+This solution scans all third-party code for integrity before it’s allowed anywhere near internal systems or data.